Uruguay Purchases USMC Stock Vehicles

-Delegates from the National Army of Uruguay visit Production Plant Barstow, Marine Depot Maintenance Command, as part of the Foreign Military Sales program, to perform joint visual inspections of medium tactical vehicle replacements, June 11 to 14.
-(United States Marine Corps photo by Betty Jackson, command support at Production Plant Barstow, Marine Depot Maintenance Command)
+Delegates from the National Army of Uruguay visited Production Plant Barstow, Marine Depot Maintenance Command at the Yermo Annex of Marine Corps Logistics Base Barstow, California, June 11 to 14.

+The purpose of the visit was to conduct joint visual inspections of medium tactical vehicle replacements that are no longer in use by the United States Marine Corps located at MCLB Barstow, as stated by Betty Jackson, command support at PPB, MDMC.
+The MTVRs are all-terrain cargo vehicles typically used by the Department of the Navy and the USMC.

+The delegates selected 60 MTVRs and established a scope of work for PPB, MDMC to “provide field level repairs to the MTVRs and bring them to a mission capable status,” said Gregory Reynolds, logistics for Foreign Military Sales, of Marine Corps Systems Command - International Programs Office, supporting U.S. Indo-Pacific Command and U.S. Southern Command areas of responsibility.

 |Date Taken: